 The Bottom Line

 Everything that happens in your business either makes you money or costs you money.
-The actual paper shredder is one thing, but there’s also several other things that are directly associated with shredding your documents internally, including:
+The actual paper shredder is one thing.
+There’s also several other things that directly associate with shredding your documents internally, including:

 - The hourly rate of the employee doing the shredding.
-If you calculate the cost of the lowest paid worker doing a minimum amount of shredding per week or per month, the odds are you’re close to- or more than- the cost of one trip from a mobile shredding truck.
+Calculate the cost of the lowest paid worker doing a minimum amount of shredding per week or per month.
+The odds are you’re close to- or more than- the cost of one trip from a mobile shredding truck.

 - The cost of ongoing maintenance and replacement shredding machines.
 Regular shredding causes wear and tear on the machine- especially if you purchase one that doesn’t handle staples or paper clips.

-Individually, these costs don’t seem to be very problematic- but over time, especially over a year, you’d be surprised how much you spend monthly on these trivial things.
+Individually, these costs don’t seem to be very problematic.
+However, over time, especially over a year, you’d be surprised how much you spend monthly on these trivial things.